Volk Field Air National Guard Base: False alarm incident

 During the Cuban Missile Crisis, staff at the base were on the lookout for sabotage operations that might precede any Soviet nuclear first strike.
 Around midnight on 25 October 1962, a guard at the Duluth Sector Direction Center 300 mi west saw a figure climbing the security fence.
 He shot at it, and activated the sabotage alarm.
 This automatically set off similar alarms at all bases in the area.
 At Volk Field, the alarm was incorrectly wired, and the klaxon sounded, which ordered Air Defense Command (ADC) nuclear-armed F-106A interceptors to take off.
 The pilots had been told there would be no practice alert drills due to DEFCON 3 status, and, according to political scientist Scott D. Sagan, they "fully believed that a nuclear war had just started".

 Since Volk Field did not have a control tower, its aircraft were dispatched from Duluth.
 Before the planes were able to take off, the base commander contacted Duluth and learned of the error.
 An officer in the command center drove his car onto the runway, flashing his lights and signaling to the aircraft to stop.
-The intruder was later identified as a bear, instead of the expected Soviet Spetsnaz saboteurs.
+The intruder was later identified as a black bear, instead of the expected Soviet Spetsnaz saboteurs.

 Sagan writes that the incident had raised the possibility of an ADC interceptor accidentally shooting down a Strategic Air Command (SAC) bomber.
 ADC interceptor crews had not been given full information by the SAC of plans to move bombers to dispersal bases (such as Volk Field) or the classified routes flown by bombers on continuous alert as part of Operation Chrome Dome.
 Declassified ADC documents later revealed that "the incident led to changes in the alert klaxon system [...] to prevent a recurrence".